homebysix/wp-plugin-counter/README.md

 This script works best when triggered hourly by cron.

+#### Features

+- Email notifications tell you whether the plugin count has changed.
+- Filter-friendly subject line lets you keep an email record of changes.
+- Integration with git, for inclusion of file-level changes in the email notifications.
+- If the plugin count has changed, you can be notified by SMS message.
+- Since the plugin counter is not a WordPress plugin itself, it's less susceptible to tampering.
+- Relatively easy to configure on web hosts that support custom cron entries.

 #### Instructions

 1. Edit the options in the SETTINGS section to suit your environment.